agentmorris/camera-trap-ml-survey/README.md

 <!-- None right now, you should <a href="mailto:dmorris@cs.stanford.edu">email me</a> to tell me what I&rsquo;m missing! -->

 Curry R, Trotter C, McGough AS.
-Application of deep learning to camera trap data for ecologists in planning/engineering--Can captivity imagery train a model which generalises to the wild?. arXiv preprint arXiv:2111.12805.
-2021 Nov 24.
+Application of deep learning to camera trap data for ecologists in planning/engineering–Can captivity imagery train a model which generalises to the wild?.
+In2021 IEEE International Conference on Big Data (Big Data) 2021 Dec 15 (pp. 4011-4020).
+IEEE.

 Auer D, Bodesheim P, Fiderer C, Heurich M, Denzler J. Minimizing the Annotation Effort for Detecting Wildlife in Camera Trap Images with Active Learning.